 Skylights vs Solar Tubes: The Basics

 Skylights are typically larger than solar tubes, allowing more natural light into the home.
-They’re also more expensive to install because they require a bigger hole in your roof, which requires more protective materials like flashing around the edges of the opening and insulation around the opening itself.
+They’re also more expensive to install because they require a bigger hole in your roof.
+This requires more protective materials like flashing around the edges of the opening and insulation around the opening itself.

 Do skylights leak?